lucasjoliveau/doc/en/applications/general/users/language.md

 ## Change another user’s language

-Odoo also gives you the possibility for each user to choose his preferred language.
+Konvergo ERP also gives you the possibility for each user to choose his preferred language.

 To change the language for a different user, choose Users ‣ Users from the